Tuesday, 3 September 2024

 Local breweries are flourishing in London.

 Three days after walking out and about in Paris, I was back in London and had some free time.
 I am no plongeur but I decided to do the same in Central London.
 The days were perfect with the late August sunshine having lost its midsummer heat and humidity.
-I had walked 29,000 steps in Paris and I managed 23,000 in London where I spent more time visiting museums and buildings that represented the old empire and the new digital London.
+I had walked 29,000 steps in Paris and I managed 23,000 in London where I spent more time visiting museums that were either built in the days of the old empire or erected as symbols of the new digital London.
 As in Paris, I had no preconceived plan but followed my instincts, taking in any scene or building that tickled my fancy.
 It was a good way to compare Europe's two great capital cities.

 I visited one of the new buildings across the road from St Pancras, the Francis Crick Institute and looked at an exhibition of the workings of the brain.
-A massive foyer with the innards of the lift system revealing the glass dominating The coffee was bland unlike the cafe coffee in Paris which is freshly ground, served quick and enjoyed slowly as you observe the street life.
-I went into the British Library and joined so that I could look up a review for a robot mower in Which Magazine.
+A massive foyer extended upwards with the innards of the lift system revealing a glass roof that flooded the building with light.
+The coffee was bland unlike the cafe coffee in Paris which is freshly ground, served quick and enjoyed slowly as you observe the street life.
+I continued to the British Library and joined so that I could look up a review for a robot mower in Which Magazine.
 After finding the right floor and section, I had to queue to make my request.
-Ten minutes later I was told that they didn't have the recent edition I requested because they had not yet re-ordered the magazine twelve months after the cyber attack.
-It was a different reason than Lambeth Library had given me the day before, they had not renewed membership as part of their austerity savings.
+Ten minutes later I was told that they didn't have the recent edition I requested because they had not yet re-ordered the magazine twelve months after the cyber attack crashed the system.
+It was a different reason than Lambeth Library had given me the day before when I had made the same request, they had not renewed membership of Which as part of their austerity savings.
 Still, I managed to have a good look around the library.

-I walked to Tottenham Court Road and the retail areas and pottered round some furniture shops before seeking somewhere to eat.
+I walked to Tottenham Court Road and the retail areas and pottered around some furniture shops before seeking somewhere to eat.
 The number of homeless people in tents and empty shop entrances was far higher than I had noticed before and the homeless seemed a lot younger.
 The pubs were too McPuby, the sandwich bars were overcrowded and the restaurants too expensive for lunch so I drifted into John Lewis so I could have a look at some trail shoes and furniture and grab a quick meal and a sit-down.
-I have occasionally bumped into long lost colleagues and friends here so I always keep a sharp eye for people who may now be thirty or forty years older than our last acquaintance.
-It can be one of life's pleasures meeting someone from the distant past and discovering the bones of their life's journey.
+I have occasionally bumped into long-lost colleagues and friends here so I always keep a sharp eye for people who may now be thirty or forty years older than our last acquaintance.
+It can be one of life's pleasures to meet someone from the distant past and discover the bones of their life's journey.

 The afternoon began with a jaunt down Oxford Street and Regent Street.
 As I approached Trafalgar Square, I was tempted to spend some time in the National Portrait Gallery, a place that never disappoints.
 I was greatly taken by John Keane's portrait of Mo Mowlem and enjoyed the 2024 Portrait Annual Award exhibits, there is a people's award ao I voted for Aleksandra Sokolova's portrait of her elderly father who had also been an artist..

 I meandered through Chinatown towards Covent Garden and called in at the hotel where Aileen and I had stayed for her 70th birthday on our last trip to London together.
-It was a perfect weekend and I wanted to recapture the memory.
+It had been a perfect weekend and I wanted to recapture the memory.
 I had never managed to visit Somerset House so I dropped down to the embankment and walked along past the solid sandstone buildings that were built in Victorian times.
 The traffic was heavy, although most of the cabs are electric nowadays.
 The bar outside Somerset House in full swing with lots of office workers taking a late lunch or swanning off early to steal a bit of the summer that had only just turned up.
 I walked through the courtyard where children were running through the fountains and found the entrance to the Courtauld Institute.
-I wnnt up three flights os stairs to the Impressionist room and spent half an hour in a near-empty gallery admiring the fine collection.
-I was amused to see Van Gogh's interpretation of the Trump assassination attempt, the bandaging was far better than the Trumpian swab.
+I climbed the three flights of stairs to the Impressionist room and spent half an hour in a near-empty gallery admiring the fine collection.
+I was amused to see Van Gogh's self-impression of the Trump assassination attempt, the bandaging of the ear was far better than the Trumpian swab.

 It was time to head home and I decided to travel from Blackfriars Station.
 Its platforms are on the bridge over the Thames and provide an amazing view of the city skyline and the boats on the Thames.
-On the train home and later in an outside bar attached to the local brewery afterwards, I tried to draw some reflections from my time out and about in Paris and London.
+On the train home and later as I relaxed with family in an outside bar attached to the local brewery, I tried to draw some reflections from my time out and about in Paris and London.

 The Thames is wider and murkier than the Seine and it seems to divide the city into north and south.
 There are many bridges but mainly for rail and traffic.
 Whereas the Seine seems to unite the right and left banks by numerous bridges some of which have been pedestrianised and provide public spaces where people do yoga and other workouts.
 London's South Bank is an attraction in itself but it seems a distant add-on to the central area apart from where the Millennium pedestrian bridge links across to the Tate Modern.